 As a company with less than US\$1.0 billion in revenue during our most recently completed fiscal year as of the initial filing date of the registration statement of which this prospectus forms a part, we qualify as an "emerging growth company" as defined in Section 2(a) of the Securities Act of 1933, as amended, which we refer to as the Securities Act, as modified by the Jumpstart our Business Startups Act of 2012, or the JOBS Act.
-As an emerging growth company, we may take advantage of specified reduced disclosure and other requirements that are otherwise applicable generally to public companies that are not emerging growth companies.
+As an emerging growth companies that are not emerging growth companies.
 These provisions include exemption from the auditor attestation requirement in the assessment of our internal control over financial reporting.

 We may take advantage of these exemptions for up to five years or such time that we are no longer an emerging growth company.
-We would cease to be an emerging growth company if we have US\$1.0 billion or more in annual revenues as of the end of our fiscal year, more than US\$700.0 million in market value of our stock held by non-affiliates as of the end of our second fiscal quarter, or we issue more than US\$1.0 billion of non-convertible debt securities over a three-year period.
-We may choose to take advantage of some but not all of these reduced disclosure obligations If we do, the information that we provide shareholders may be different than you might get from other public companies in which you hold stock.
+We would cease to be an emerging growth company if we (1) have US\$1.0 billion or more in annual revenues as of the end of our fiscal year, (2) are a large accelerated filer and have more than US\$700.0 million in market value of our stock held by non-affiliates as of the end of our second fiscal quarter, or (3) we issue more than US\$1.0 billion of non-convertible debt securities over a three-year period.
+We may choose to take advantage of some but not a of these reduced disclosure obligations.
+If we do, the information that we provide shareholders may be different than you might get from other public companies in which you hold stock.